Can a Fitbit really tell if you're pregnant?

-When Ivonne and her husband David started trying to have a baby a few months ago, they decided to get healthy.
+When Ivonne and her husband David started trying to have a baby, they decided to get healthy.

-The pair both started wearing Fitbits to track their heart rates and monitor how many steps they take every day, in a bid to exercise more.
+The pair both started wearing Fitbits to track their heart rates and monitor how many steps they took every day, in a bid to exercise more.

-But within weeks, Ivonne’s Fitbit started recording her resting heart rate at a high range – sometimes up to 110 beats per minute (bpm).
+But within weeks, Ivonne's Fitbit started recording her resting heart rate at a high range – sometimes up to 110 beats per minute (bpm) – which was much higher than it normally was.

-Most adults have a resting heart rate of 60-100 bpm but the fitter you are, the lower your resting heart rate is likely to be.
+Most adults have a resting heart rate of 60bpm to 100 bpm but, the fitter you are, the lower your resting heart rate is likely to be.
 So a top athlete like Jessica Ennis-Hill might have a resting heart rate of 40-60 bpm or lower.

 A faulty Fitbit?